AdobeDocs/workfront-learn.en/help/reporting/basic-reporting/your-turn-to-create-a-calendar.md

 1. Create a second grouping by clicking Add to Calendar.
 1. Under this grouping, click on Add advanced items.
-1. In the Add items to the calendar window that pops up, name the group “Incomplete Issues.”
+1. In the Add items to the calendar window that pops up, name the group "Incomplete Issues."
 1. Select blue as the color.
 1. Change the Date Field to Planned Dates.
 1. Set the On the calendar, show field to End Date Only.